Question analysis of the 2017 KS2 Math SATs: What's In and What's Out [15-Point Guide]

 This is actually why we deliberately structure our lessons to support pupils towards a complete understanding of percentages, starting with simple percentages before moving on to working with percentages in other contexts.

-9. Fractions are being tested across several curriculum domains
+9. Fractions are being tested in questions across several curriculum domains

 Lots of teachers commented to us on the proliferation of fractions questions.
 Their appearance wasn’t a surprise to us.
 It’s one of the topics pupils of all ages struggle with most and that schools choose for our tutors to teach throughout Key Stage 2 so it’s not surprising that examiners want to test them.